Trend Innovations Holding, Inc - GuruFocus.com

-LAS VEGAS, NV / ACCESSWIRE / April 25, 2023 / Trend Innovations Holding, Inc. (OTCQB:TREN) ("Trend" or the "Company"), a technology holdings company specializing in acquiring, creating, and developing innovative and advanced technologies utilizing artificial intelligence (AI) as well as providing a host of Information Technology consulting services, today announced that its Board of Directors has appointed Kenneth L. Waggoner as Trend's Chief Executive Officer (CEO) effective immediately.
-Trend has named Mr. Waggoner to head the Company's day-to-day operations and provide its strategic direction and corporate focus.
+LAS VEGAS, NV, May 02, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Trend Innovations Holding, Inc. (TREN, Financial) (“Trend” or the “Company”), a technology holdings company specializing in acquiring, creating, and developing innovative and advanced technologies utilizing artificial intelligence (AI) as well as providing a host of Information Technology consulting services, today announced that its Board of Directors has appointed Paul Averill as Trend’s Chief Operating Officer (COO) effective immediately.
+Mr. Averill has extensive experience in building and managing high performance teams that approach market challenges in creative and innovative ways.
+His career includes many executive leadership positions with numerous start-up companies in the healthcare technologies industry where he is credited with raising significant capital and growing companies into attractive acquisition targets.

-Mr. Waggoner has 45 years of experience in management, business operations, and law.
-He is a well-known attorney and recognized leader in the biotechnology, telecommunications, and chemical petroleum industries.
-Now, he will apply his business expertise to strengthen Trend's management team and its focus on product development and product pipeline.
+Trend’s Chief Executive Officer (CEO), Kenneth L. Waggoner, said of the appointment, “Paul is an accomplished technology and operations entrepreneur who excels at developing and executing growth strategies at the highest levels.
+He will be a welcome addition to our management team as we begin our mission to deliver shareholder value to investors by utilizing our signature AI technology, Avant!
+AI, and other technologies we may acquire to grow Trend’s product pipeline.”

-"This is a momentous time for Trend, and after our most recent acquisitions, we felt it was imperative that we establish Trend as a U.S.-based company and appoint a CEO with years of experience leading U.S.-listed publicly traded companies.
-We are confident that with Mr. Waggoner's wealth of leadership in business, Trend can deliver on its potential to create solutions-oriented AI applications and other technologies utilizing our signature AI engine, Avant!
-AIä," said Natalija Tunevic, Director of Trend.
+Mr. Averill has demonstrated results-driven leadership throughout his career, which is highlighted by his ability to grow companies into desirable, advanced-stage acquisition targets.
+For instance, as President and COO of Sentry Data Systems, an industry leading, data-driven, specialty PBM software company, Mr. Averill played an integral role in the momentous growth and subsequent $400-million acquisition by Craneware.
+And as President and CEO of THINC, Inc., he delivered significant growth for the company and turned a $9-million-seed investment into a $180-million acquisition by WebMD after building a first-of-its-kind payer-driven health information exchange in partnership with the largest greater New York health plans and hospital association.

-Further highlights of Mr. Waggoner's career include leadership and legal positions with several start-up companies as well as working with Fortune 500 companies, like Chevron.
-He served as the Vice President and General Counsel of Chevron's global downstream operations.
-There, he was responsible for the overall management of legal services to Chevron's Technology Company, Shipping Company, and its North American, Latin American, European, and Asian products companies.
-While at Chevron, he also led the successful restructuring of Chevron's global Legal Department following Chevron's acquisition of Texaco.
+Additionally, he is the acting President and COO of SOS Technologies, LLC, the nation’s premier crisis prevention, threat surveillance, and workplace safety platform.
+Under Mr. Averill’s guidance, SOS Technologies has installed the platform in hospitals, schools, churches, businesses, manufacturers, and government agencies across the United States.

-Commenting on his appointment as CEO, Mr. Waggoner said, "I'm excited about the future of this company and honored to be appointed as CEO to lead Trend into its next chapter.
-We believe we have one of the most sophisticated artificial intelligence technologies in the industry.
-Our goal is to position Avant!
-AI as a best-in-class technology and to generate revenue for our shareholders by garnering market share across the vast AI landscape, which spans just about every industry."
+Prior to his role at SOS Technologies, Mr. Averill founded Wired4Health, Inc., a full-service healthcare technology services company focused on data integration, any-to-any data transformation, technology risk assessment, due diligence, data-driven customer product implementation and software development.
+During his tenure with Wired4Health, the company implemented data-driven applications for more than 3,000 healthcare organizations and maintained 25,000+ data feeds that were responsible for supporting 123 million unique patients.

-Mr. Waggoner received his Juris Doctorate with honors from Loyola University School of Law in Los Angeles and his Bachelor of Arts degree in Political Science with honors from California State University at Long Beach.
+Paul Averill received his Master of Arts from the University of Wisconsin-Madison and his Bachelor of Arts in Economics also from the University of Wisconsin-Madison.

 About Trend Innovations Holding Inc.